Irish Car Bomb Cupcakes

 More about the original cocktail…what is an Irish Car Bomb, you ask?

-Maybe I’m the only one asking this question; but, I have to admit that I’ve never actually had a real-life ‘Car Bomb’ cocktail.
+Maybe I’m the only one asking this question, but I have to admit I’ve never had a real-life ‘Car Bomb’ cocktail.
+This cocktail has been renamed the Irish Slammer.

-To tell you the truth after reading the recipe for this festive St. Patrick’s day cocktail it doesn’t really sound like my jam at all.
+After reading the recipe for this festive St. Patrick’s Day cocktail, it doesn’t sound like my jam at all.

 This cocktail recipe sounds more like a recipe for the worst hangover you’ve ever had in your entire life.
 If you aren’t familiar, I’ll enlighten you.

-1. First, you take a shot glass and fill it with a ½ shot of Irish cream liquor and then you float a ½ shot of Irish Whiskey on top of that.
+First, you take a shot glass and fill it with a ½ shot of Irish cream liquor, and then you float a ½ shot of Irish Whiskey on top of that.

-3. Then Chug it as fast as you can!
-Like this.
-The recipe actually warns that if you do not chug it fast enough it will curdle and start to taste bad.
+Then you drop the whole shot glass into a ½ pint of Guinness and chug it as fast as you can!
+One recipe actually warns that if you do not chug it fast enough, it will curdle and start to taste bad.

 😐 Yeah, no thanks.